PramodKumarYadav/Rusty/Readme.md

 # Test Driver (UFT)
 - When running tests via a scheduler, you will trigger them using another script (to be created), which will trigger the action in UFT for you.

+# Install powershell 7
+To launch powershell scripts.
+- We use one to set up the root location of project.
+- Later we will use powershell functions to create test reports using standard powershell fns.
+We can create report in any format of our choice, csv, json, html, table.

 # Oracle database connection
 - It took me 5 days to get this correctly working.
 To save you from this frustration and also since test data is very crucial for setting up any meaningful test framework, this section is dedicated to making this properly set up for you.
 Hopefully you will not have to face the same frustration that I went through in dealing with this!